JoeBuildsStuff/text-editor/README.md

 - **Title vs Filename**: Document titles (display names) are stored separately from filenames, allowing user-friendly titles while maintaining valid filenames
 - **Slug-based routing**: Documents are accessed via `/documents/[id]` where `id` is the document's UUID slug
 - **Folder creation**: Folders are stored as first-class metadata entries.
 You can create empty folders from the UI or API, and add documents to them later.
-- **Folder deletion**: When deleting a document, only the file is removed.
-Empty folders are not automatically cleaned up and will remain on the filesystem even after all their documents are deleted.
+- **Folder deletion**: Folders can be deleted from the UI or API.
+Deleting a folder recursively removes all nested folders and documents and updates the metadata index automatically.

 ## Getting Started